slashdd/charm-keystone/README.md

 required to persist tokens to a common database (cluster) like UUID tokens, and solve the problem of size for PKI or PKIZ tokens.

-For further information please see [Fernet - Frequently Asked Questions](https://docs.openstack.org/keystone/pike/admin/identity-fernet-token-faq.html).
+For further information, please see [Fernet - Frequently Asked Questions](https://docs.openstack.org/keystone/pike/admin/identity-fernet-token-faq.html).

 ### Theory of Operation